Islam in China (1912–present): 21st century

 In November 2017, Chinese users discovered the Salah (Islamic prayer) notification feature in Huawei Mate 10 phone, on the company's website for Mainland China.
 It was viewed as an unjustified promotion of Islam given that Muslims are a minority religious group in Mainland China that make up only about 1–2% of the population.
 Significant backlash has formed on the Chinese internet and some have even tried to boycott Huawei phones for including such feature, and make fun of the phone by calling it "the first phone with a Halal prayer feature" and describe the event as the "Islamic conversion of Huawei".

 Later, Huawei published an official statement via Sina Weibo, stating that the feature was only a personalized notification service designed for "certain overseas regions" that was not available in China.
 Netizens questioned why promotion of that feature was available on the company's Chinese website in the first place if that was not the intended area but those comments were deleted before getting any response.
 A Taoist priest commented that the mosque-finding service on the device was also available in mainland China, inconsistent with the official explanation about these religious features.
 After Huawei published the official statement, many news reports and discussions made on Chinese online media or Chinese discussion platforms were made inaccessible or removed from the internet.

+In August 2023, General Secretary of the Chinese Communist Party Xi Jinping called the sinicization of Islam in China to be deepened.
+In March 2024, Xinjiang's Chinese Communist Party Committee Secretary, Ma Xingrui, stated that the sinicization of Islam in Xinjiang is "inevitable."
+Prohibitions on fasting during Ramadan are couched in terms of protecting residents' free will.

 Xinjiang internment camps

-Since the Chinese Communist Revolution (1946−1950) that occurred during the 20th century and throughout the first half of the 21st century, the Chinese Communist government and authorities of the People's Republic of China have reportedly detained more than a million Chinese Muslims in internment camps.
+Since the Chinese Communist Revolution (1946−1950) that occurred during the 20th century and throughout the first half of the 21st century, the Chinese Communist government and authorities of the PRC have reportedly detained more than a million Chinese Muslims in internment camps.
 Most of the people who have been targeted and arbitrarily detained in these internment camps are the Uyghurs, a predominantly Turkic-speaking Chinese-Muslim ethnic group which inhabits primarily the Northwestern region of Xinjiang, alongside Kazakhs, Kyrgyz, and other Turkic Muslim ethnic minorities.
 Core strategies of the Chinese government’s campaign against the Uyghurs and other Turkic Muslim ethnic minorities include identity-based persecution, systematized mass detention and surveillance, forced abortions and sterilizations, forced birth control, forced labor, forced assimilation, torture, brainwashing, and gang rape.